wballard/react/README.md

 # React #
+React lets you turn JavaScript objects into reactive data.

 React is a jQuery plugin that allows you to use aspect oriented programming techniques to **react** to data changes of JavaScript objects.
 This lets you do event driven programming on pure objects,